The Ultra-Low material budget GEM based TPC for tracking with VMM3a readout: Spatial resolution for different gas mixtures

 \acknowledgments

-We thank the RD51 test beam workgroup for facilitating the necessary infrastructure to carry out these measurements.
-Many thanks at GSI to C. Kaya, J. Kunkel, B. Voss, and H. Risch for the design of the detector, for providing the field cages, and to Christian Schmidt for facilitating the assembly infrastructure.
-R. Turpeinen produced the flanges and window frames at the Helsinki Institute of Physics and the University of Helsinki mechanical workshop.
-J. Heino for helping with the quality assurance and framing.
-Thanks to S. Rinta-Antila at the University of Jyväskylä's mechanical workshop for providing the housing of the detector.
-We thank R. de Oliveira and the CERN Micro Pattern Technology (MPT) Workshop for supporting and producing the GEM foils and frames.
+We thank the RD51 test beam workgroup for the organization of this campaign.
+Many thanks in GSI to C. Kaya, J. Kunkel, B. Voss, and H. Risch for the design and field cages, and to Christian Schmidt for facilitating the assembly infrastructure.
+R. Turpeinen produced the flanges and window frames at the Helsinki Institute of Physics Mechanical Workshop.
+J. Heino for quality assurance and framing.
+Thanks to S. Rinta-Antila for providing the detector housing.
+The authors thank R. de Oliveira and the CERN Micro Pattern Technology (MPT) Workshop for supporting and producing the GEM foils and frames.
 This work is sponsored by the Wolfgang Gentner Programme of the German Federal Ministry of Education and Research (grant no. 13E18CHA).
+The ETH Zurich and SNSF Grant Nos.
+169133, 186181, 186158, 197346, and 219485 (Switzerland).
+The CERN Strategic Programme on Technologies for Future Experiments (\url{https://ep-rnd.web.cern.ch/}) and the European Union's Horizon 2020 Research and Innovation programme under Grant Agreement No 101004761.